tpietruszka/globality-black/README.md

 Pending / Future work
 ------------

-All done!
+- Usage in VScode

 Please give us feedback if you find any issues

 Black refresh